ElinaFF/PICO/index.md

 ###### Parallelization
-Enabling multithreading allows MeDIC to use all the performance of the CPU.
+Enabling multithreading allows PICO to use all the performance of the CPU.
 It reduces dramatically the compute time of the experiment.
 The speed increase depends on the CPU’s performances (number of threads/core and speed).

 ## Benchmarks